jonstout/VCE/README.md

 7. Under Basic Auth Details, enter the web credentials of the VCE **admin** user and click Save & Test.
 8. Click **'+'** on the left bar and select 'import' to import the dashboard with graph configurations.
 9. Copy and paste `/etc/vce/grafana-dashboard.json` or [grafana-dashboard.json](https://raw.githubusercontent.com/GlobalNOC/VCE/master/etc/grafana-dashboard.json) into the JSON textarea and click Load.
+10. At this point you should now see port statistics visualized under each port in VCE under the statistics tab.

 ### Upgrading to a newer version